 As for the best position, go directly into the pit if you want to take portraits of the artist: these low-angle shots give a dynamic and immersive feel to your concert photos.

-On the other hand, photos taken from the back of the concert hall will allow you to better capture the ambiance of the concert.
+On the other hand, photos taken from the back of the concert hall will allow you to better capture the ambience of the concert.

 5. Shooting in RAW

 Given that the shooting conditions are not the most straightforward, it’s advisable to take your photos in RAW format and not JPEG, especially if you want to rework them during development.

 In fact, image editing is practically essential in order to correct all of the elements mentioned above (white balance, cropping, etc.).